Jaseempk/Merkle-Tree/README.md

+## Merkle-Tree & Merkle-Proofs

+**This is just a demo contract to understand the working of Merkle-tree and Merkle-Proofs used in creating Whitelists for initial token mints or NFT mints**

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.